gbitzes/QuarkDB/docs/MEMBERSHIP.md

 # How to view current cluster membership

-Issue the command `raft_info` using `redis-cli` to any of the nodes, and check the `NODES` and `OBSERVERS` fields.
+Issue the command `raft-info` using `redis-cli` to any of the nodes, and check the `NODES` and `OBSERVERS` fields.
 It's perfectly valid if the list of observers is empty.

 # How to add a node

-When adding a new node to an existing cluster, do not include it in the list of nodes passed to the `quarkdb-create` command - this prevents the node from thinking it is a full member of the cluster, and attempting to start elections.
+Three steps:

+1. Run `quarkdb-create --path /path/to/db --clusterID ... ` on the machine you
+would like to add.
+Note the complete omission of `--nodes` in the above invocation.
+This creates a node which is _in limbo_ - the node has no idea of the participants in the cluster, and will simply wait until it is contacted.

+2. Write the xrootd configuration file for the new node, and start the process.
+You will notice it complaining in the logs that it is in limbo, which is completely normal.

+3. Run `raft-add-observer server_hostname:server_port` towards the current leader.
+Immediately, you should notice that the new node is no longer complaining in the logs about not receiving heartbeats.
+The leader will start the process of bringing this new node up-to-date.

-A new node must always be added as an observer.
+A new node must always be added as an observer, there's no way to directly add it as full member.
-To do so, issue `raft_add_observer server_hostname:server_port` towards the current leader.
-This allows it to begin receiving existing entries.

 # How to promote an observer to full status

-Issue `raft_promote_observer server_hostname:server_port` towards the current
+Issue `raft-promote-observer server_hostname:server_port` towards the current leader.
-leader.

 First make sure it is sufficiently up to date!
-Running `raft_info` on the leader will provide information on which replicas are online, up-to-date, or lagging.
+Running `raft-info` on the leader will provide information on which replicas are online, up-to-date, or lagging.

 # How to remove a node

-Issue `raft_remove_member server_hostname:server_port` towards the current leader.
+Issue `raft-remove-member server_hostname:server_port` towards the current leader.
 Works both on full members, as well as observers.

 It's not possible to remove a node which is currently a leader.
-To do that, stop the node, wait until the new leader emerges, and issue `raft_remove_member` towards it.
+To do that, stop the node, wait until the new leader emerges, and issue `raft-remove-member` towards it.

 A membership update is represented internally as a special kind of log entry.